Morikawa builds big lead at Muirfield Village before storms

+He was six shots ahead when he finished.
+He was four shots ahead over Sam Burns when his side of the field finished.
+And it was down to three after some remarkable play by Justin Thomas (66) and Kevin Streelman (64) in surprisingly strong gusts that followed the storm.

-His 13-under 131 was one shot off the course record set by Jason Dufner in 2017 at the Memorial.
+Morikawa was at 13-under 131, one shot off the 36-hole course record set by Jason Dufner in 2017 at the Memorial.

-The Workday Charity Open, which replaces the canceled John Deere Classic for this year only, has been set up a little easier than it will be for the Memorial next year, with slightly slower greens and rough that isn’t quite as high or thick.

-Morikawa is still playing a different brand of golf than anyone else.
-Through two rounds, he has 15 birdies and an eagle.
-His four bogeys have come from silly mistakes that are bound to happen.

-Sam Burns and Chase Seiffert also were at 7 under with a few holes remaining when play was stopped for the second time Friday because of the rumbling thunder and lightning that seems to appear whenever the PGA Tour is at Muirfield Village.

-“Who knows who’s going to take it deep today?”
-Morikawa said.
-“Whether I have the lead or not, I’ve got to go into the weekend feeling like I’ve got to make the same amount of birdies I have the past two days.
-I feel like there’s a lot of birdies out there for me especially, the way I’ve been hitting it.”
+Thomas hasn’t made a bogey all week and finished his round with an 8-foot birdie putt.
+Streelman reached 11 under until a bogey on the par-3 eighth near the end of his round.
+They will be in the final group Saturday, which will be played in threesomes because a pair of 75-minute delays from thunderstorms meant the second round didn’t finish.

+That means Brooks Koepka has to wait to see if his big finish paid off.

+The top 65 and ties advance and, with morning conditions, the cut was likely to stay at 2 under.
+Koepka signed his card and then decided to play the Memorial next week.
+He is out of the top 150 in the FedEx Cup with five tournaments left.

+Sam Burns birdied his last three holes for a 66 and joined past Muirfield Village winner Hideki Matsuyama (68) four shots behind.
+Right behind was Viktor Hovland, who took advantage of the tee being moved up on the par-4 14th.
+His tee shot nearly went in and he settled for a tap-in eagle on his way to a 67.

-Morikawa, who turned pro just over a year ago after graduating from Cal, is making his debut at the course Jack Nicklaus built, and perhaps it’s no coincidence that Nicklaus was famous for hitting a cut.
+Morikawa, with 15 birdies and an eagle through two rounds, is making his debut at the course Jack Nicklaus built, and perhaps it’s no coincidence that Nicklaus was famous for hitting a cut.

 “I had heard from a lot of people before, this course was going to suit a left-to-right shot, anyway,” Morikawa said.
 “Obviously, Jack hit that, and I think it does.
 But I’ve been able to leave myself some really good numbers into approach shots.
 I’ve been keeping myself in the fairway for the most part, and that obviously helps.”